 In some ways this makes sense.
 Higher priced stocks are often larger and more mature businesses that grow more slowly.
 Low priced stocks are often smaller, faster growing companies.

 However, this is not always the case.
-Some high priced stocks are fast growing and some low priced stocks are slow growing.
+Some higher priced stocks are fast growing and some lower priced stocks are slow growing.

 Since the stock price is a remnant of a company’s IPO there need not be any direct relationship between stock price and market capitalization.

 In other words, a small company does not necessarily come to market with a low share price.
 It all depends on how the company is valued at IPO and how many shares are issued.

 For example, ITIC has a market cap of only $258M but a share price of $135.
 And GE has a market cap of $55 billion and a share price of $6.